mattppal/blog/src/content/blog/making-the-most-of-airflow.md

 emoji: 🧂🤝
 ---

+## ToC

 ## ◽️ Shades of Grey

 In my last post, [🌶️ Hot Takes on the Modern Data Stack](/posts/hot-takes), I presented my opinions in a raw, unfiltered format.
 Rather than diving into nuance, I opted for starkness & contrast.
 Of course, the truth is never black and white, rather, varying shades of grey.
 While "hot takes" are fun and generate a buzz, they might be misleading.

-One specific point of contention is **Apache Airflow**.
+One specific point of contention was **[Apache Airflow](https://airflow.apache.org/)**.

-My perspective is one of a data engineer on a small team, who's able to implement _any_ open source tool I choose— what a luxury!
-From my point of view, Airflow isn't a top choice.
-There are so many tools that can move faster than Airflow, have better support, come with advanced functionality out-of-the-box, etc.
+My perspective is one of a data engineer on a small team, who's able to implement _any_ open source tool I choose.
+As a small team, we have minimal tech debt and existing infrastructure can easily be migrated— what a luxury!
+Hopefully, it isn't difficult to see why Airflow isn't a top choice.
+There are so many tools that can move faster, have better support, come with advanced functionality out-of-the-box, etc.

-For many, however, this **is not** the reality.
-Perhaps your an engineer on an established team with hundreds of pre-built DAGs, or you join an org that **mandates** an Airflow implementation.
-Hosted Airflow is also available on _every_ major cloud provider ([Amazon](https://aws.amazon.com/managed-workflows-for-apache-airflow/) / [Google](https://cloud.google.com/composer) / [Azure](https://learn.microsoft.com/en-us/azure/data-factory/concept-managed-airflow)).
+For many, however, this **is not** reality.
+Perhaps you're on an established team with hundreds of DAGs, or your org is one of many using hosted Airflow, which is available on _every_ major cloud provider ([Amazon](https://aws.amazon.com/managed-workflows-for-apache-airflow/) / [Google](https://cloud.google.com/composer) / [Azure](https://learn.microsoft.com/en-us/azure/data-factory/concept-managed-airflow)).

-Due to the popularity, adoption, and momentum of Airflow, it's a tool that will be around for years, if not decades, regardless of the competition.
-For the same reasons, understanding **how Airflow works** can be a game-changer for data engineers— upskilling popular tools allows you to market yourself to a broad audience.
+Due to the popularity, adoption, and momentum of Airflow, it will be around for years, if not decades, regardless of competition.
+For the same reasons, understanding **how Airflow works** can be a game-changer for data engineers— upskilling popular tools improves marketability and potential impact.
 Hence, there are some direct and quite a few indirect reasons to know how Airflow works, at a minimum.

-Quite a bit has changed in the last few versions of Airflow— thought the [TaskFlow API was released in December 2020](https://airflow.apache.org/blog/airflow-two-point-oh-is-here/), the Airflow team has continued to provide improved functionality that competes with newer orchestrators (Dagster, Prefect, Mage) on a number of fronts, [fixing bugs and expanding the scope of Dynamic Task Mapping](https://github.com/apache/airflow/pulls?q=is%3Apr+author%3Auranusjr+is%3Aclosed+milestone%3A%22Airflow+2.5.0%22).

 Last week, I sat down with [Daniel Imberman](https://www.linkedin.com/in/danielimberman/), who walked me through some features of the [AstroSDK](https://github.com/astronomer/astro-sdk).
 Our conversation opened my eyes to potential solutions for common problems in Airflow.
 While I was writing this post, [Jake Watson](https://www.linkedin.com/in/jake-watson-data/) reached out about a [very similar peice](https://thedataplatform.substack.com/p/why-airflow-sometimes-wins).
 I agree with many of Jake's points and hope to extend his argument on why Airflow "sometimes wins."

 My goal this week is to give Airflow a fair shake and talk about how **you** can make the most of **your** Airflow deployment to build robust, production-ready DAGs.

 ## 👨🏻‍🔬 Let's Make the Most of It

+Quite a bit has changed in the last few versions of Airflow— thought the [TaskFlow API was released in December 2020](https://airflow.apache.org/blog/airflow-two-point-oh-is-here/), the Airflow team has continued to provide improved functionality that competes with newer orchestrators (Dagster, Prefect, Mage) on a number of fronts, [fixing bugs and expanding the scope of Dynamic Task Mapping](https://github.com/apache/airflow/pulls?q=is%3Apr+author%3Auranusjr+is%3Aclosed+milestone%3A%22Airflow+2.5.0%22).

+Much of this new functionality can be used to provide a smoother experience during development and improve code testability.
+Coupled with some external libraries, we can _make the most of Airflow_ by adhering to best practices.

+**Here are a few common Airflow problems & my proposed solutions.**

 ### 🏗️ DAG Structure

-#### Problem

 I think one of the most _important_ aspects of DAG creation is structure— DAGs should be standardized as much as possible, prioritizing readability and consistency.